Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 The virtual machines on the internal network are not exposed to the public Internet.

 Only the Jump Box VM machine can accept connections from the Internet.
-Access to this machine is only allowed from *My Personal workstation IP through private SSH key for security*
+Access to this machine is only allowed from *My Personal workstation IP through private SSH key for security*.

 - The following Machines within the network can only be accessed from the JumpBox IP 10.0.0.4 through SSH.
-    -Web1, Web2, Web3 and ELK stack
+    - Web1, Web2, Web3 and ELK stack.

 A summary of the access policies in place can be found in the table below.